 |SunPower||25 years||92.00%||22.8%||-0.29% / Celsius||$3.49|

 Read our Ultimate Solar Guide to learn more about solar energy.

 Most reviews of solar panels focus on efficiency, but there are two other important features that are important: Warranty and degradation.
 Let’s take a look at:

 We didn’t list the factors by order of importance.
 Degradation and warranty are the most important to consider for long-term value.

 1. The Warranty: What Does It Cover?

 Solar panels come with two different types of warranties: An Equipment warranty and a Performance warranty.
 An Equipment warranty covers manufacturers’ defects, and a Performance warranty guarantees that the panel will produce a minimum amount of solar energy over the life of the system.
-The length and scope of the warranty is important.
-Look for a 25 year warranty at minimum; some companies offer 30 years.
+The length and scope of the warranty are important.
+Look for a 25-year warranty; some companies offer 30 years.

 Enhanced warranties, only available through “Authorized Installers,” will even cover shipping and the labor to install the replacement panels.
 This is an important benefit considering the expense of shipping and installing a solar panel.
 Be sure it’s all in writing… check the fine print.

 The best warranty in the industry is the all-inclusive Sunpower Warranty.
 The SunPower Complete Confidence Warranty is the only home solar warranty to cover your whole system (not just the panels).
 See the details of the best warranty in the industry.